Divya-Arora-25/hospitality-analysis/README.md

 Extracted data from CSV files using **Pandas** to kickstart our analysis journey.
 Ensured data integrity by meticulously examining column structures and handling null values with finesse.

 **Exploratory Data Analysis (EDA):**

 Delved deep into the data to uncover hidden patterns and trends.
 Visualized key metrics using Matplotlib and Seaborn to gain actionable insights at a glance.

 **Statistical Analysis:**
-Result:- This will help the  organization in taking useful decisions
+**Result**:- This will help the  organization in taking useful decisions